 Last week, Highspot attended Sales 3.0 in San Francisco.
-For those that don’t know, Sales 3.0 is a long running—and evolving—conference run by Gerhard Gschwandtner, the founder and CEO of Selling Power.
-It’s devoted to introducing B2B sales leaders to sales-technologies, trends, and strategies to produce increased revenue and improved sales performance, and delivered hugely this year!
+For those that don’t know, Sales 3.0 is a long running — and evolving — conference run by Gerhard Gschwandtner, the founder and CEO of Selling Power.
+It’s devoted to introducing B2B sales leaders to sales technologies, trends, and strategies to produce increased revenue and improved sales performance, and it delivered hugely this year!

 Photo of Gerhard Gschwandtner kicking off Sales 3.0

 According to Gerhard, Sales 1.0 was about hustle.
 Sales 2.0 was when everything went online and became a science.
 And now, Sales 3.0 centers around the app explosion (think Salesforce App Exchange) and the inclusion of artificial intelligence (AI) in all aspects of our lives, while balancing technology with our innate human qualities.

 This was my first time participating in Sales 3.0, but it won’t be my last.
 What a great, empowering, and educational two days!
 There were invaluable insights from so many thought leaders, including:

 - Alice Heiman, Founder & Chief Sales Officer, Alice Heiman, LLC

 - Jim Dion, Director, Belief Based Selling, Partners in Leadership